Woodway, Texas: Arts and culture

 The Carleen Bright Arboretum is a 15 acre arboretum containing 6 acre of gardens, an amphitheater with covered gazebo, a chapel, and a rental facility.
 Cardinals, the official bird of Woodway, are sometimes seen in the arboretum.

 Education

-The city of Woodway is served by both the Midway Independent School District and the Waco Independent School District.
+The city of Woodway is divided between the Midway Independent School District (the vast majority) and the Waco Independent School District.

+The portion in Waco ISD is zoned to the following: Parkdale Elementary School, Tennyson Middle School, and Waco High School.

+All of McLennan County is in the service area of McLennan Community College.